c-demone/vim-studio-code/README.md

 Once this is installed you may want to make Ubuntu your default upon opening Terminal:

-Next you should run the ps1 script included in this repository and taken from the [here](https://github.com/ryanoasis/nerd-fonts/issues/223#issuecomment-563141110)
+Next you should run the ps1 script included in this repository and taken from [here](https://github.com/ryanoasis/nerd-fonts/issues/223#issuecomment-563141110)

 This will install some Nerd Fonts and make them available.
 If you do not want to have to run this script every time you restart your computer, you should follow the steps in “Setting a Windows Profile for Nerd Fonts” in the following section.